-- Sells a qualified vehicle without any significant intervening use or material improvement, - Intends to make a significant intervening use of or material improvement to a qualified vehicle prior to sale, or

-Sells a qualified vehicle to a needy individual at a price significantly below fair market value, or a gratuitous transfer to a needy individual in direct furtherance of a charitable purpose of the organization of relieving the poor and distressed or the underprivileged who are in need of a means of transportation.
+- Sells a qualified vehicle without any significant intervening use or material improvement. - Intends to make a significant intervening use of or material improvement to a qualified vehicle prior to sale, or - Sells a qualified vehicle to a needy individual at a price significantly below fair market value, or a gratuitous transfer to a needy individual in direct furtherance of a charitable purpose of the organization of relieving the poor and distressed or the underprivileged who are in need of a means of transportation.

-For more information on the acknowledgment, see Notice 2005-44 on page 1287 of the Internal Revenue Bulletin 2005-25 at www.irs. gov/pub/irs-irbs/irb05-25.pdf.
+For more information on the acknowledgment, see Notice 2005-44, at IRS.gov/irb/ 2005-25 IRB/2005-25 IRB/ar09.html.

 Material improvements or significant intervening use.
 To constitute significant intervening use, the organization must actually use the vehicle to substantially further the organization's regularly conducted activities, and the use must be significant, not incidental.
-Factors in determining whether a use is a significant intervening use depend on its nature, extent, frequency, and duration.
+Factors in determining whether a use is a significant intervening use depend on the nature, extent, frequency, and duration.
 For this purpose, use includes providing transportation on a regular basis for a significant period of time or significant use directly related to training in vehicle repair.
-Use does not include the use of a vehicle to provide training in business skills, such as marketing or sales.
+Use doesn't include the use of a vehicle to provide training in business skills, such as marketing or sales.
 Examples of significant use include: